Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Eiselcross/Encounters in Eiselcross.md

 1

-The characters find the buried top of an Aeorian tower that crashed into the ice.
+The characters find the buried top of an [[Aeor|Aeorian]] tower that crashed into the ice.
 Ice fills the lower levels of the tower, and 1d4 + 1 [Aeorian nullifiers](https://www.dndbeyond.com/monsters/aeorian-nullifier) (see [chapter 7](https://www.dndbeyond.com/sources/egtw/[[wildemount]]-bestiary#AeorianNullifier "chapter 7")) are frozen in the ice.

 2